Juhaim Rasul Choudhury

 Juhaim Rasul Choudhury (born 8 February 2005) is an English actor.
 His is known for his role as Davinder "Nugget" Gulati in the BBC soap opera EastEnders (2022–present).

 Early life and education

 Juhaim Rasul Choudhury was born on 8 February 2005 in Brent, London, England.
 He is of Assamese (north-east Indian) heritage.
 He was educated at St Joseph's Catholic High School, Slough, where he studied drama.
-During his final year, Choudhury received a pupil nomination for "excellent characterisation" in drama.

 Career

 In August 2022, Choudhury joined the cast of the BBC soap opera EastEnders as Davinder "Nugget" Gulati, the son of Ravi Gulati (Aaron Thiara) and a member of the Panesar family.
 His character's storylines in the soap have included the introduction of his mother Priya Nandra-Hart (Sophie Khan Levy) and secret sister Avani (Aaliyah James), developing a steroid addiction after suffering from muscle dysmorphia and ultimately being placed on kidney dialysis, as well as aiding grandfather Nish Panesar (Navin Chowdhry) following his escape from prison.